birdandhike.com logo

 Pacific Treefrog [Pacific Chorus Frog] (Pseudacris regilla)

-General Description: Northern Pacific Treefrogs (Pseudacris regilla), sometimes called Pacific Chorus Frogs, are small frogs with suction cups on the toes and a dark line through the eye that ends behind the mouth.
-These frogs come in green and brown, but the eyeline is consistent.
+General Description: Northern Pacific Treefrog (Pseudacris regilla) are small frogs with suction cups on the toes and a dark line through the eye (facial mask) that ends at about the shoulder.
+These frogs come in green and brown, and can change color, but the eyeline remains consistent.

 Habitat: Wet areas, including streams, ponds, and marshes.
 Usually found near the ground, in and around emergent vegetation.

-Range: British Columbia to Baja California, from the Pacific coast east to near the east edge of Nevada.
+Range: British Columbia to southern California, from the Pacific coast east to near the east edge of Nevada.

 Breeding: Breeds winter to mid-summer, depending on location.